-14.10 Power Sales Contract and Memorandum of Understanding with Okanogan PUD
+15.10 Power Sales Contract and Memorandum of Understanding with Okanogan PUD

 In addition to the Power Sales Contracts described above, in 1963, Douglas PUD entered into a contract with Okanogan PUD for the sale of electricity to Okanogan PUD of up to 8/38ths of the Wells Project output that the Douglas PUD Electric Distribution System is entitled to under the Power Sales Contracts.
 Currently, this is equivalent to 8 percent of the Wells Project output less the CCT Power Sales Agreement pro rata reduction.
 Okanogan PUD is required to make payments under the Okanogan PUD contract whether or not the Wells Project is operable or operating.
 The term of the Okanogan PUD contract extends until all of the costs incurred by Douglas PUD for the acquisition and construction of the Wells Project have been discharged in full but no later than August 31, 2018.
-At that time, except for the CCT Power Sales Contract, Okanogan PUD is entitled to an undivided 8 percent interest in the Wells Project.

-14.11 Hanford Minimum Flows Operational Consistency with Priest Rapids Article 45
+15.11 Hanford Minimum Flows Operational Consistency with Priest Rapids Article 45

-Article 33 of the FERC license prohibits the operation of the Wells Project in such a way as would prevent the licensee of the downstream Priest Rapids Project from meeting its obligation to provide a minimum flow of 36 kcfs to the Hanford Works of the Atomic Energy Commission (now the U.S. DOE), located at the downstream end of the Hanford Reach.
+Article 33 of the FERC license prohibits the operation of the Wells Project in such a way as would prevent the licensee of the downstream Priest Rapids Project from meeting its obligation to provide a minimum flow of 36 kcfs to the Hanford Works of the Atomic Energy Commission (now the DOE), located at the downstream end of the Hanford Reach.
 Meeting this requirement is part of the planning and flow management provisions of the mid-Columbia HCA.

-14.12 Lost Valley Storage Replacement
+15.12 Lost Valley Storage Replacement